centeractive/koia/README.md

 ## Getting Started

-It is recommended to use [ 2.3.1](http://couchdb.apache.org/) as described down below since the data scenes in Koia will be lost when the browser cache is emptied when using the IndexedDB.
+It is recommended to use [CouchDB 2.3.1](http://couchdb.apache.org/) as described down below since the data scenes in Koia will be lost when the browser cache is emptied when using the IndexedDB.

 ### Installing